Resources: Main Page | Research Methods (A) | Major Theories (B) | Issues and Contemporary Topics (C) | Professional Community (D)

 Shotter, J. & Tsoukas, H. (2014).
 Performing phronesis: On the way to engaged judgment.
 Management Learning, 45(4), 377–396.

 Town, S., Donovan, M. C. J. & Beach, E. (2021).
-A “gestalt” framework of emotions and organizing: integrating innate, constructed, and discursive ontologies.
+A “gestalt” framework of emotions and organizing: Integrating innate, constructed, and discursive ontologies.
 Management Learning, 52(5), 519-540.

 Resources curated by Valerio Ianucci, includes items from previous list of readings provided by Management Learning journal.